alexisrsantos/PR_DEMO/README.md

 # Use
 - Feel free to create a new branch for further incorporation and analysis.
-- Please properly cite all use of the underlying code or data.
+- Please properly cite all use of the underlying code or data. (and let us know!)

 # Data
 The R code included in this repository allows you to access all the data used in this analysis.